jaanga/terrain-srtm30-plus-viewers/png-tms7-viewer-3d-unflatland-features/readme.md

 ## Features

-* Access the entire globe with an accuracy of 120 pixels per degree (~ 1kn per pixel ).
+* Access the entire globe with an accuracy of 120 pixels per degree (~1km per pixel ).
-* Zoom, pand and rotate in real-time
+* Zoom, pan and rotate the display in real-time
+* Navigate between tiles using
+	* Latitude and longitude
+	* TMS X and Y tiles
+	* Clicking on arrow icons
 * Access two click-and-go gazetteers
 	* Golembeck with over 2,000 city location
 	* GEBCO with over 3,000 undersea locations
 * Seven levels of zoom
 * Click-and-go location map
+* 14 Map Overlays including
-* Overlays with real maps
+	* Real maps
+	* Color by normalized height
+	* Wireframe
+	* Source height map
-* Display placards with place names
+* Display placards with Gazetteer place names and indicated altitude
 * Display grid and axis
 * Adjust vertical scale
+* Permalinks (WIP)
+* Open and view local height maps
 * And much more

 ## Issues

-* heightmap displays gazetteer locations in wrong position
+* Navigate between tiles using cursor keys
 * NSEW arrow buttons create errors at edge of world
 	* Should just continue going seamlessly
-* Vertical scale could go even lower
 * World location map does not load all 4 images the first time
 * Overlay mis-registration at low zoom levels
 	* Actual data vs Mercator data issue